 Ports can be changed in the add-on configuration if needed for your network setup.

 The dashboard can be opened in Home Assistant and added to your sidebar.
-Use it to flash devices, define zones, and expose motion sensors to Home Assistant.
+Use it to flash devices, define zones, and expose motion sensors through the Home Assistant or Matter integrations.

 For users who want standalone deployment